facebookarchive/xctool/README.md

 ]
 ```

-Any extra arguments you pass on the command-line will take precendence
+Any extra arguments you pass on the command-line will take precedence
 over those in the _.xctool-args_ file.

 ## Contributing